ParisaKarimi2023/Coin-Collecting-Game-Project/README.md

 A coin collecting game is a simple and fun Python project designed to help beginners understand programming concepts such as loops, functions, random number generation, and user interaction.
-The goal of the game is for the player to move around a virtual map and collect coins while avoiding obstacles or maximizing score.
+The goal of the game is for the player to move around a virtual map and collect coins while avoiding obstacles or maximizing score .

 ## 2. Purpose of the Project
 The Coin Collecting Game aims to :